 Official Transcripts and Test Scores.
 Graduate applicants must show documents proving award of either a bachelor's degree or equivalent, or a graduate degree.
-World Evaluation Services, Inc. (WES), Educational Credential Evaluators, Inc. (ECE), or Global Credential Evaluators, Inc. (GCE) evaluates non-U.S. transcripts.
+World Evaluation Services, Inc. (WES), Educational Credential Evaluators, Inc. (ECE), or SpanTran evaluates non-U.S. transcripts.
 The applicant must request a course-by-course evaluation, which should include three components: (1) confirmation of receipt of a degree that is equivalent to a four-year degree in the United States, (2) lists all subjects and provides a U.S. semester and grade equivalent U.S. 4.0 system, and (3) verification of the authenticity of the international documents.
 All costs for credential evaluation service are the responsibility of the applicant.
+Transcript evaluations from other NACES-accredited companies will be considered on a case-by-case basis.